 Collins in his book Good to Great took the simple comparison and applied it to the business world in a unique way.
 Clearly, a cheerleader for hedgehogs, Collins says, “All good-to-great leaders, it turns out, are hedgehogs.
 They know how to simplify a complex world into a single, organizing idea—the kind of basic principle that unifies, organizes, and guides all decisions.”
 Collins tends to see foxes as flighty, distracted and inconsistent.
 But mostly, he sets up the contrast between the two as a competition over who is a winner and who is a loser.
 In his analogy, the fox is always trying to “eat” the hedgehog.
 But the hedgehog just hunkers down in a ball and protects himself until the fox gets tired or distracted and then continues on his journey.

 An alternative view of the parable is from Kahneman in his book Thinking Fast & Slow.
 Kahneman explains the research of Dr. Phillip Tetlock (another author) who studied the outcomes of expert predictions for over 20 years.
 Tetlock analyzed the predictions of over 100 experts and generally found that the more “confident” the experts were about their predictions, the less accurate they were compared to random guessing.
 Because these overconfident experts were single-mindedly sure of their expertise, Tetlock calls them “hedgehogs.”
-In contrast, forecasters who were less confident had greater success in predictions and Tetlock called them “foxes.”
-Tetlock’s research shows that when a person sees himself or herself as an expert and is overly confident, even though they might look and sound good, they actually proved to be less reliable in terms of predicting what will happen in the future.
+In contrast, Tetlock calls those forecasters who were less confident had greater success in predictions, “foxes.”
+Tetlock’s research shows that when a person sees himself or herself as an expert and is overly confident, even though they might look and sound good, they are often less reliable in terms of predicting what will happen in the future.
 Those who were more comfortable questioning and synthesizing multiple choices without confidence had the advantage.

 A big problem is, most of us (me included) really wish that things were a little more “hedgehog” and that one big idea was all we needed.
 In classic hedgehog fashion, most of us unconsciously want to gravitate to anyone who acts like they have the one perfect solution to all our troubles.
 One can almost picture John Wayne swaggering in when the bad guys show up, only to insist he can handle everything.
 Surely that is why we often follow or elect the most confident person with the biggest promises.
 We want to believe someone strong and confident will take care of it all.